Molar (tooth): Mammal evolution

 In mammals, the crown of the molars and premolars is folded into a wide range of complex shapes.
 The basic elements of the crown are the more or less conical projections called cusps and the valleys that separate them.
 The cusps contain both dentine and enamel, whereas minor projections on the crown, called crenulations, are the result of different enamel thickness.
 Cusps are occasionally joined to form ridges and expanded to form crests.
 Cingula are often incomplete ridges that pass around the base of the crown.

 Mammalian, multicusped cheek teeth probably evolved from single-cusped teeth in synapsids, although the diversity of therapsid molar patterns and the complexity in the molars of the earliest mammals make determining how this happened impossible.
 According to the widely accepted "differentiation theory", additional cusps have arisen by budding or outgrowth from the crown, while the rivalling "concrescence theory" instead proposes that complex teeth evolved by the clustering of originally separate conical teeth.
-Therian mammals (placentals and marsupials) are generally agreed to have evolved from an ancestor with tribosphenic cheek teeth, with three main cusps arranged in a triangle.
+Therian mammals (placentals and marsupials) are generally agreed to have evolved from an ancestor with tribosphenic cheek teeth, with the upper molar having three main cusps arranged in a triangle.